kubernetes/enhancements/keps/sig-windows/1981-windows-privileged-container-support/README.md

 Alpha

-- Unit tests around valiation logic for new API fields.
+- Unit tests around validation logic for new API fields.
-- Add e2e test validating basic privileged container functionalily (pod starts and run in a privileged context on the node)
+- Add e2e test validating basic privileged container functionality (pod starts and run in a privileged context on the node)

 Beta